dealbertt/C_Proyects/README.md

 2- Image Proccessor
     -Create a file.h wwith functions like getHeader or printHeader in such so i can be used across many other files -Maybe work around sanitizing the inputs

+    -Implement another option that transform an existing image into ASCII